-- Better sleep – Users of ashwagandha have reported improvements in their sleep quality.
+- Sleep – Users of ashwagandha have reported improvements in their sleep quality.

-- Improved mental health –Studies have shown promising results when it comes to ashwagandha and lessening the symptoms of poor general health.
+- Mental Health –Studies have shown promising results when it comes to ashwagandha and lessening the symptoms of poor general health.

-- Increased fertility in men –Ashwagandha may increase testosterone production in men, which in turn could lead to increased fertility.
+- Male Health – Studies have shown that ashwagandha may increase testosterone production in men, which in turn could lead to increased fertility.

 Everyone is probably familiar with licorice-flavored candies, but extractions from the same plant also have adaptogenic qualities.
 Today, the perennial herb is mostly grown in Greece, Turkey, and parts of Asia.
 While many believe it to be the same as fennel or anise, licorice root is actually part of a different botanical family.